Aspoz/Sweet-iOS-Docs/_posts/2015-01-12-storyboard-navigationcontroller.md

 date: 2015-01-12 16:57:00
 ---

+The navigation bar is styled programmaticly in the `AppDelegate` file.

 ### 4.1 Segues:

-DE SEGUES HIERVAN MOETEN NOG BEKEKEN WORDEN.

 Relationship 'root view controller' to OverviewViewController